 - duplicating parent transactions for the conflict checking.
 Each time a new thread is spawned, the log of its parent transaction is copied into the spawned thread's log.
-In other words, a spawned thread will "inherit" its parent transactions.
-So the resources for the new thread need to be calculated to store information in the parent transaction's log apart from its own log. - a certain amount of transactions run in parallel at the same time which will increase the overall number of transactions in the system.
+I.e., a spawned thread will "inherit" its parent transactions.
+So the resources for the new thread need to be calculated to store information in the parent transaction's log apart from its own log. - a certain amount of transactions run in parallel at the same time which will increase the overall number of transactions in the system. - The number of different versions of a memory location, i.e., the length of the log, leads to memory consition.

-In this work, we will statically predict resource consumption in connection with transactions by identifying the maximum number of logs produced at any given point in time during the parallel execution of transactions.
-From that maximum, we can infer information about resource consumption such as memory usage.
+In this work, we will statically predict resource consumption in connection with transactions, taking into account the maximum number of logs produced at any

-\ E-mail: tmtran@ifi.uio.no
+^{} E-mail: tmtran@ifi.uio.no